WIDA Teacher Collaboration and Standards-Based Test Item Writing Course

 Online Graduate-Level Professional Development Course

-Note: The Item Writing Course will be on hiatus,however please see this flyer for more information on how to become an item writer for WIDA
+Note: The Item Writing Course is on hiatus, however please see this flyer for more information on how to become an item writer for WIDA

 ESL and general education teachers are invited to enroll as partners in the intensive online WIDA Item Writing Course and learn to prepare standards-based language proficiency assessment tasks for ACCESS for ELLs.